webdevifti/laravel-admin-ui-pkg/readme.md

 	return view('vendor.admindash.admin.index');
 }
 ```
-On this `vendor/admindash/auth` directory  you can see some folder and files.
-Replace this files and folder with `views/auth` folder's files.
-Now delete `vendor/admindash/auth` directory.

 You can **delete** these file and directory now
+`auth/`
 `views/home.blade.php `
 `views/layouts/`

+On  `vendor/admindash/auth` directory cut the auth folder and paste on `views/` this direcotry

 Thank You.